Dry suit: Seal damage

 Latex and silicone seals are easily pierced by sharp objects.
 Gripping the seal with long fingernails to pull it on or off can cut through the material, while long toenails can damage thin rubber booties when the foot is pushed inside tight-fitting fins.

 Latex is subject to rubber perishing, or "dry rot", where ozone normally present in the air deteriorates the material over time, regardless of use.
 A latex seal is generally expected to last 1–2 years.
 The useful life can be extended by detaching removable seals when not in use and keeping them in airtight containers in a cool, dark environment.
 Silicone seals are similar in strength and elasticity to latex, but are more chemical resistant and do not perish in the same way.
-Latex and silicone seals are highly elastic, but can be easily torn if overstretched or nicked on an edge.
+Latex and silicone seals are highly elastic, but can be easily torn if overstretched or nicked on an edge to form a stress raiser.
 Powdered talc can help the seals slide on easier.

 Neoprene seals are a tougher and more tear resistant alternative, though they must be correctly sized for the user, as they cannot be adjusted much.
-These are much more resistant to perishing than latex.
-Use of a lubricating liquid such as dishwashing liquid or KY jelly is suggested for donning and removing neoprene wrist seals.
+These are much more resistant to perishing than latex, and the knit fabric backing helps redistribute concentrated loads and thereby reduces the risk of major tears.
+Minor tears are usually repairable.
+A lubricating liquid such as dishwashing liquid or KY jelly can be used to facilitate for donning and removing neoprene wrist seals.